-In univariate multiple regression models, we usually hope to have high correlations between the outcome \(y\) and each of the predictors, \(x_1, x_2, \dots\), but high correlations among the predictors can cause problems in estimating and testing their effects.
-The quote above shows the a typical quandary of some researchers in trying do understand these problems and and take steps to resolve them.
-This chapter illustrates the problems of collinearity, describes diagnostic measures to asses its effects, and presents some novel visual tools for these purposes using the VisCollin package.
+In univariate multiple regression models, we usually hope to have high correlations between the outcome \(y\) and each of the predictors, \(\mathbf{X} = [\mathbf{x}_1, \mathbf{x_2}, \dots]\), but high correlations among the predictors can cause problems in estimating and testing their effects.
+Exactly the same problems can exist in multivariate response models, because they involve only the relations among the predictor variables.

 One class of solutions for collinearity involves regularization methods such as ridge regression.
 Another collection of graphical methods, generalized ridge trace plots, implemented in the genridge package, sheds further light on what is accomplished by this technique.
+More generally, the methods of this chapter are further examples of how data and confidence ellipsoids can be used to visualize bias and precision of regression estimates.

 Packages